Foxy Brown (rapper): Personal life

-From 1997 to 1999, she was engaged to fellow rapper, Kurupt.
+From 1997 to 1999, she was engaged to fellow rapper Kurupt.
 In 2000, she announced that she was suffering from depression.
 She subsequently entered drug rehabilitation at Cornell University Medical College to receive treatment for opioid addiction, stating that she could no longer record or perform without resorting to morphine.
 Around 2001, she was engaged to Spragga Benz.
 Her uncle, Federico de la Asuncion, was one of 265 fatalities in the crash of American Airlines Flight 587 on November 12, 2001.

 Brown suffered hearing loss from May 2005 to June 2006.
-She opted for a hearing aid, and, while recording music, had someone tap beats on her shoulder.
+She opted for a hearing aid, and while recording music, had someone tap beats on her shoulder.

-In 2013, Brown denied reports claiming that she had made disparaging remarks about Jay-Z. In an interview with Combat Jack, she stated: "He never said not one bad thing about me.
+In 2013, reports surfaced online claiming Brown had confessed to having a sexual relationship with Jay-Z and made disparaging remarks about him.
+In an interview with Combat Jack, Brown denied these reports, stating: "He never said not one bad thing about me.
 So when that false story came out about me talking about him, it's like, why would I say those things about him?"

 On January 13, 2017, she gave birth to her first child, a girl.

-Comparisons between Brown and Lil Kim led to fierce competition.
-"Things got really personal when shots were fired outside a New York radio station."
-The two have not resolved the issue, with Foxy siding and collaborating with rapper Nicki Minaj in her feud with Kim in recent years.
-Following her release from prison, Kim does not acknowledge Brown.
-Brown, on the other hand, has consistently targeted Kim on a prime basis in her music and concerts since Kim's release.